The Love Cheat

-The Love Cheat is a 1919 silent American film written by Peggy McCall and directed by George Archainbaud.
+The Love Cheat is a 1919 American silent film written by Peggy McCall and directed by George Archainbaud.
 It stars June Caprice and Creighton Hale.

 Plot

 Henry Calving is a struggling artist in New York City.
 When a potential client asks to meet him at an upscale hotel, Calving borrows clothes from his friends so that he can look presentable.
 Wearing a suit, he arrives at the hotel only to find that his would-be client has already left.
 Despondent, he gets his coat from the checkroom and starts to head out.
 However, he realizes that he has been given the wrong coat.
 Checking the pockets, he finds an invitation to a party being held at the hotel.
 Feeling pangs of hunger, he decides to crash the party so that he can get something to eat.
 While there he satisfies his appetite, and then meets Louise Gordon, the daughter of the party's host, who is throwing the party for her.
 The two fall in love at first sight.

 He does not tell Louise the truth, instead allowing her to believe him a member of the upper class.
 As he is leaving, he bumps into a former classmate, William West, who understands his predicament, and offers to loan him money in order for him to pursue Louise.
 Calving does indeed press his suit with Louise, eventually winning her agreement to marry.
 However, Louise's former fiancé, Herbert Rand, begins to bemoan the fact that he has lost her.
 West, who had been hoping to cash in off helping Calving, sees a better opportunity if he throws in with Rand, and shows him the IOU's Calving has given him, making it appear that Calving is scheming to get Louise to marry him so that he can get to her money.

 On the eve of the engagement party, Calving has a crisis of conscience, and writes a note to Louise explaining his deception and apologizing for hurting her, and disappears.
 Louise reads his note, but believes in their love, and does not think that money should be a barrier.
 She tracks him down to where he is now working in a small curio shop.
 When they are reunited, they agree to marry.